 But if I don’t review gate, won’t I accumulate a bunch of negative reviews?

-While Princeton Orthopaedic Associates added over 3,100 reviews with rater8, only 1% of them were 1-star reviews.
+Princeton Orthopaedic Associates added over 3,100 reviews with rater8, and only 1% of them were 1-star reviews.

-What about those one or two negative reviews that slip through every hundred or so patient reviews?
+What about those couple of negative reviews that slip through every hundred or so patient reviews?